1000 Ways to Die

 1000 Ways to Die is an American docufiction anthology television series that originally aired on Spike and later on Comedy Central from May 14, 2008, to July 15, 2012.
 The series dramatizes unusual deaths, some of which are based on true events or debunked urban legends.
 It features interviews with experts who discuss the scientific principles behind each case.
 Until the end of the first season, episodes concluded with real-life footage of near-fatal incidents and interviews with those involved.

 Ron Perlman served as narrator beginning with the third episode, following Thom Beers's narration of the first two.
 "Shotgun Tom" Kelly later replaced Perlman for the final season.

 The final four episodes were aired to complete the broadcast run, ending with "Death, The Final Frontier."
 The series was cancelled after a labor dispute between the producers and the network.
 A spin-off special, 1000 Ways to Lie, aired once in 2010, and a graphic novel adaptation was later released.
+The show received generally mixed to negative reviews during its run.

 Format and style

 1000 Ways to Die uses a darkly comedic approach to depict deaths drawn from myths, historical incidents, and scientific explanations.
 The show combines live-action dramatizations, informed commentary, and computer-generated imagery to illustrate fatal scenarios.
 Names, locations, and other details were often altered for narrative effect.
-The series presented a total of 497 deaths (517 in some international versions), despite its title suggesting 1,000.
+Despite its title, the series depicted only 497 deaths, with some international versions increasing the total to 517.
 A portion of these deaths have been nominated for or have received a Darwin Award.

-While some segments were inspired by verifiable events such as the deaths of Harry Houdini, Jack Daniel, Mary Mallon, and Sigurd Eysteinsson, others incorporated fictionalized or exaggerated elements for dramatic purposes.
+While some segments were based on actual events such as the deaths of Harry Houdini, Jack Daniel, Mary Mallon, and Sigurd Eysteinsson, others incorporated fictionalized or exaggerated elements for dramatic purposes.
 A recurring narrative theme involves individuals whose reckless or ill-considered actions lead to their own deaths.
 Segment titles commonly featured puns or ironic wordplay relating to the manner of death.

 Opening sequence

 Each episode of 1000 Ways to Die opens with a disclaimer warning viewers not to recreate or imitate the incidents shown.
 Several variations of this warning were used throughout the program's run and across different broadcast regions.

 In the original United States airing, the disclaimer stated that the stories were based on real deaths and were "extremely graphic," ending with the phrase: "Do not attempt to try any of the actions depicted... you will die!"
 It also included a disclaimer stating that the names of the deceased had been changed to protect their identities.

 International versions featured localized adaptations.
 The United Kingdom broadcast added the line, "Some of the dead were unlucky; many were bored; most were incredibly stupid," while the Australian version retained the American wording with minor alterations.

-Following the warning, a narration introduces the series' premise, which examines human mortality and the various circumstances that can lead to death.
-The concept is presented as a metaphorical conflict against everyday hazards, including germs, toxins, injury, illness, and catastrophe.
+Following the warning, a narration introduces the series' premise, which presents different types and circumstances of death including germs, toxins, injury, illness, and catastrophe.